 As a first generation college student from an immigrant family, he has developed a passion for the empowerment of underrepresented students like himself.
 He has worked with students of diverse cultural, ethnic, and socioeconomic backgrounds throughout his career and enjoys the daily opportunity to pay it forward as an EOP Counselor.
 Mr. Oliveira is committed to student success by supporting students' academic and personal growth towards the development of their full potential.

-Bryan Spencer is an Assistant Director in EOP overseeing the SDSU Guardian Scholars Program.
-He has served his entire 12-year career in higher education with EOP.
+Bryan Spencer has served as the Assistant Director in EOP, Outreach and Success overseeing the SDSU Guardian Scholars Program since 2016 .
+He has served his entire career in higher education with EOP.
 After graduating from San Diego State University in 2006 with a B.S. in Business – Management Information Systems, he was hired by EOP to serve as an Outreach Officer with the Outreach, Recruitment, and Admissions (ORA) unit designing and implementing its Early Outreach Program and Volunteer Program.
 After acquiring his M.A. in Education, Emphasis in Multicultural Counseling and Social Justice, with the Community Based Block Program (CBB, 2010), he was hired as an EOP Counselor serving 6 years until he was appointed to his current position.
 Bryan has also served as the Assistant Coordinator (2009-2012) and Coordinator (2013) of the EOP BEST Summer Bridge Program.
 He has coordinated the SOAR Mentor Program, pairing upper division mentors with incoming students, protégés, to support their transition to SDSU.
-He also volunteers as a student organization faculty/staff advisor for AB Samahan and Delta Sigma Psi.

 Counselors